abinithago/68300-final/README.md

 `git clone https://github.com/abinithago/68300-final.git`.

+To open the notebooks in Colab, please download and open them separately.
+To run the notebooks locally, please see the below:

-Then, create a new Python3 virtual environment:
+Create a new Python3 virtual environment:

 `python -m venv venv`
 `source venv/bin/activate`